swenk238/covidMRP_public/README.md

 │   │   │   ├── adding_two_FE.R               <- adding fixed effects
 │   │   │   └── stan                          <- stan code for sim 3
 ├── results
-│   ├── results_list.RData                    <- real data results (not in repo due to size)
-│   └── results_sim_list.RData                <- simulation results (not in repo due to size)
+│   ├── test                                  <- results from previous tests (not included in paper) │   ├── results_list.RData                    <- real data results (not in repo due to size) │   └── results_sim_list.RData                <- simulation results (not in repo due to size)
 ```